-A Handbook for Dog Walkers by Tomáš Werner is selected from a series of photographs of a small dog called ‘Q’ taken in Miami in the autumn 2015.
+A Handbook for Dog Walkers by Tomáš Werner is selected from a series of photographs of a small dog called ‘Q’ taken in Miami in 2015.

 Werner uses the fading elegance of Art Deco Miami as his ready-made, outdoor studio.
 The only prop, the tiny dog ‘Q’, is perched atop of fountains, pipes, letterboxes, sculptures and plinths.
 The backdrops are varied but the stylised painted buildings and the consistent Florida sun add a uniformity to the images, which become a typological study of the smaller details Floridian architecture and urban environment.